Find the shipping rate that's right for you by booking with FlockDirect.

 Thanks to the National Motor and Traffic Association, shipping classification for carriers has been turned into a universal language.
 This makes life easier on both the shipper and the consignee and has established a good guideline, which, while not exact, gives a good idea of what category your cargo will fall in.

-When trying to determine classification of your goods, remember that the most important category is density.
-Following that, if your goods have any abnormal issues with handling, stowability, or portability, then their class may be shifted to reflect those difficulties.
+When trying to determine the classification of your goods, remember that the most important category is density.
+This will have the most effect on your freight quote.
+Following that, if your goods have any abnormal issues with handling, stowability, or portability, your freight service may shift freight classes to reflect these difficulties.
 If you have any need for additional clarifications, shipping services are more than happy to solve any shipping challenges you face.